 Purpose & Scope

 Active Directory (AD) is a directory of people, computers, and groups that provides a way to manage security, software and other aspects of the computers.
-Through the central AD services, Division of Information Technology (DoIT) is able to provide authentication to the computers participating in the AD using SF State ID, eliminating the need for a separate local or other accounts.
+Through the central AD services, Information Technology Services (ITS) is able to provide authentication to the computers participating in the AD using SF State ID, eliminating the need for a separate local or other accounts.